wunderwuzzi23/blog/content/posts/passthecookie.md

 title: "Pass the Cookie and Pivot to the Clouds"
 date: 2018-12-16T12:00:00-07:00
 draft: true
+tags: [
+        "pentesting",
+        "red",
+        "blue",
+        "TTP"
+    ]
+description: "Be aware of and protect your organization from cookie theft"
+meta_title: "Pass the Cookie - Protect your organization from cookie theft"
 ---

 ## Web Applications and Services use cookies to authenticate sessions and users.